Vaiosue/Excel_VBA_Stock_Market_Project/README.md

   * The ticker symbol.

-  * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.

   * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.

   * The total stock volume of the stock.